-How micro-influencers are marketing's biggest opportunity.
+How micro-influencers are marketing's biggest opportunity

-Savvy consumers often turn to these micro-influencers for advice when making decisions.
+Savvy consumers often turn to these micro-influencers for advice when making decisions industry professionals, retail associates and other passionate users (experts like you find in the ExpertVoice audience).
 With a growing distrust for brand-led messaging, they have no choice.
-Just take a look at this McKinsey report, which shows that two-thirds of touch points in the buying cycle now involve consumer-driven information like online reviews and word-of-mouth recommendations from friends and family.
+According to McKinsey1, two-thirds of touchpoints in the buying cycle now involve consumerdriven information like online reviews and word-of-mouth recommendations from friends and family.
 You can also see this trend of consumers turning away from brand-led messaging with the recent growth in ad blocking.
-It is currently estimated that publishers lost out in \$22 billion in 2015 due to ad blockers.
+It is currently estimated that publishers lost out on up to \$78 billion in 2020 due to ad blockers.

+It is estimated that publishers lost out on up to \$78 BILLION in 2020 due to ad blockers.1 of touchpoints in the buying cycle now involve consumer-driven information like online reviews and word-of-mouth recommendations from friends and family.
 Micro-influencers may not have the flashy appeal of celebrities, but they have something even more valuable: their audience's trust.
 But how much and to what extent, exactly?
 The answer to this question hasn't been well studied or known.

-Setting out to build this bridge, Experticity partnered with Jonah Berger, an industry-leading business professor and word-of-mouth marketing researcher from the Wharton Business School at the University of Pennsylvania and agency Keller Fay.
+With a large audience of influential experts and micro-influencers, ExpertVoice set out to build this bridge.
+We partnered with agency Keller Fay and New York Times best-selling author of Contagious, Jonah Berger.
+Berger is an industry-leading business professor and word-of-mouth marketing researcher from the Wharton Business School at the University of Pennsylvania.
 The goal?
-To look at the impact of a conversation with an influencer as it relates to the final outcome in the mind of the buying consumer.
+To look at the impact of a conversation with an influencer as it relates to the outcome in the mind of the buying consumer.
 And to better understand the role influencers play in consumers' decision-making cycles and what companies might be missing when measuring influencers' impact on their bottom lines.